 I had started a science degree at Deakin University in Waurn Ponds, Geelong, and stopped after the first year because I realised I didn’t have a good reason for being there.
 I had always liked science but I had no idea what I wanted to do for a career.

 One thing that did happen that year was that a fellow student introduced me to a music group I had never heard of.
 This was The Moody Blues.
 I was hooked on the first listen.
 They sang songs about the meaning of life and communicated with such skill that I wanted to able to do the same.
 So I took up guitar and started teaching myself how to play.

 At the end of that year I decided not to go back for second year of science and took a year off.
-I worked a couple of mundane jobs, move from Geelong to South Melbourne and joined a pub band to try my hand at music.
+I worked a couple of mundane jobs, moved from Geelong to South Melbourne and joined a pub band to try my hand at music.
 We were no comparison to The Moody Blues but something very important happened.
 I found that I loved working with the equipment and thought it would be really cool to be able to design my own guitar effects, amplifiers and PA equipment.
 Music Electronics was the career for me.

 I had no idea what to study so I went back to Deakin University and asked them.
 They said that I should do a degree in Electrical Engineering majoring in Electronics.
 So that is what I did for the next 4 years.
 This time I had a reason to be there and it showed in my academic results when I graduated with a First Class Honours degree and a grade average of a High Distinction.
 I also started designing music equipment during my career and even before graduating had equipment installed in recording studies and sold to professional musicians.

 So that is how I got started in Electronics and why Analogue Electronics is one of my technical specialties.